respiratory disease complex

 Who is susceptible to CIRDC?

 Although labeled canine infectious respiratory disease complex, some of the pathogens involved may also be transmitted to other species.
 Bordetella bronchiseptica may occasionally infect people, especially those with respiratory disease or immune compromise, and can also infect cats.
 Influenza, (H3N2) too, has been reported to infect cats.
 To prevent cross-species transmission, as well as to reduce stress for all concerned, it is ideal to always house animals separately by species.

-The incubation period for most CIRDC pathogens is typically 2-3 days but can range from 2 days (influenza H3N8 and H3N2) to up to 6 weeks (distemper).
+The incubation period for most CIRDC pathogens is typically 2-3 days (Note: We cover the entire 3 days with our health warranty.) but can range from 2 days (influenza H3N8 and H3N2) to up to 6 weeks (distemper).
 All CIRDC pathogens have a preclinical shedding period, complicating disease management.
 Clinical signs and shedding typically last for 5-10 days; however, some pathogens can shed for prolonged periods (Bordetella bronchiseptica, Mycoplasma, and distemper).
 Clinical signs are typically mild, self-limiting, and resolve with supportive care.
 Severe infection can sometimes be seen, more commonly in younger and immunocompromised animals.